5 Steps to Get a Second Opinion from Physicians Affiliated with Memorial Sloan Kettering and Other Top U.S. Cancer Centers Without Leaving Home

 Conclusion

-An expert second opinion from independent physicians with affiliations at leading U.S. cancer centers—including Memorial Sloan Kettering, MD Anderson, Mayo Clinic, Dana-Farber, and Massachusetts General Hospital—can change the course of care.
+An educational guidance from independent physicians with affiliations at leading U.S. cancer centers—including Memorial Sloan Kettering, MD Anderson, Mayo Clinic, Dana-Farber, and Massachusetts General Hospital—can change the course of care.

 While in-person consultations at these world-class institutions remain fully available, you don't have to travel if your health condition makes it challenging.